-Bipartite patella is a congenital condition in which the patella is actually two separate bones instead of one and represents unfused or incompletely fused secondary ossification centers of patella.
-Most of the people who have this condition are generally asymptomatic and most commonly..
-It may be confused with fracture of patella.
+Bipartite patella is a congenital condition in which the patella is actually two separate bones instead of one and represents unfused or incompletely fused secondary ossification centers of the patella.
+Most of the people who have this condition are generally asymptomatic and most commonly.
+It may be confused with a fracture of the patella.

-The incidence of occurrence of bipartite patella is about 1% and is much more common in women than men [about 9 times].
+The incidence of occurrence of the bipartite patella is about 1% and is much more common in men than women [about 9 times].
 It occurs bilaterally in about 50% of cases.
-Association with nail patella syndrome has been noted.
+Association with nail-patella syndrome has been noted.

 The patella is the largest sesamoid bone which starts ossifying at an age of 3-4.5 years.
-Accessory ossification center appears between 8-12 years and are fuse by puberty.
-Failure of fusion leads to presence of separate fragment.
+Accessory ossification center appears between 8-12 years and fuses by puberty.
+Failure of fusion leads to the presence of a separate fragment.
 This is termed as bipartite patella.

 Classification of Bipartite Patella